Psychological Treatment of Cardiac Patients

 For individuals in the U.S. & U.S. territories

-Chronic heart disease impacts more than 17 million Americans, and lifestyle and mental health problems are major contributors to the everyday burden of this disease.
+Chronic heart disease affects more than 17 million Americans, and lifestyle and mental health problems are major contributors to the everyday burden of this disease.

 In this brief yet thorough primer, Matthew Burg — an expert in the psychosocial aspects of cardiovascular medicine — provides mental health practitioners with the foundational knowledge they need to understand and work with cardiac patients.

-Special attention is given to the role that family and other social networks play in the development and treatment of heart disease.
-Burg also uses the palliative care model to illustrate how clinicians can provide relief to patients facing end-of-life dilemmas.
+Burg uses the palliative care model to illustrate how to provide relief to patients facing end-of-life dilemmas.

 I. Overview of Heart Disease for the Mental Health Professional